 If you normally wear sneakers or flip-flops, consider sandals or flats.

 If you normally put your hair up in a ponytail, let it dry naturally.

-Maybe you are thinking “my husband doesn’t care about any of this, he loves me the way I am”.
-You may be right, but I’d be willing to bet that he would also notice and appreciate if you made an effort to look good knowing it was for his benefit.
+Maybe you are thinking, “My husband doesn’t care about any of this; he loves me the way I am.”
+You may be right, but I’d be willing to bet that he would also notice and appreciate it if you made an effort to look good, knowing it was for his benefit.

 Why not ask him what he thinks?
 Ask specific questions like – what color do you think looks best on me?
 Which way that I wear my hair do you like best?
-Which of my outfits are your favorite?
+Which of my outfits is your favorite?
 Listen to his answers and make changes accordingly.
-He will notice and you will feel a renewed confidence in yourself.
+He will notice, and you will feel a renewed confidence in yourself.

-I’d be willing to bet that when you make these small changes to look your best for your husband, that he will notice and that your marriage will benefit.
+I’d be willing to bet that when you make these small changes to look your best for your husband, he will notice, and your marriage will benefit.

 Remember that while beauty is fleeting, it’s not hard and will pay dividends in your marriage.

 But a Woman Who Fears the Lord is to be Praised